ashthemech/AutoCAD-Essential-Training/README.md

   Key Takeaways:
   * Learned how to navigate the groups panel and create a new group in the group manager.
   * Learned how to create a new block from existing blocks using the Create Block tool.
+  * Learned how to edit existing blocks in the block editor view.
+  * Learned how to replace blocks using the new BReplace tool.
+  * Learned how to explode nested blocks into their original blocks, and the file size limitations of doing so.

 <details>
 <summary> New Office Project.dwg - Reusing Content </summary>